Steps-Tech/java-ci-cd-project/jenkins/email-notification.md

-## This code will send the email notification via Jenkins Pipeline to Gmail
+## This code will send the email notification via Jenkins Pipeline to Gmail[Success/Failure]

 ## Gmail Settings
   * * Go to Manage Google Accounts